 Expenses are presented on the Statement of Activities; generally, costs that can be identified with a specific program or supporting service are charged directly to that related program or supporting service.
 Expenses that benefit, or are associated with, a supporting service other than for the programs are allocated based on percentages estimated by management.
-The Organization has classified all expenditures as either program, administration, or fund-raising expense on the statement of functional expenses.
+The Organization has classified all expenditures as either a program, administration, or fund-raising expense on the statement of functional expenses.
 These expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated on reasonable use basis, i.e., facilities used by the program.
+The expenses that are allocated include: deprecation, insurance, interest, maintenance and repairs, utilities which are allocated on reasonable use basis, i.e., facilities used by the program.
 Items such as payroll taxes, meetings, education and training, office supplies, technology and telephone, are allocated based on full-time equivalents, salaries and wages, and employee benefits, which are allocated on the basis of estimates of time and effort.

 Special fund-raising events are held throughout the year.
-Direct costs of \$266,976 are the special event cost of facilities, food and entertainment that are presented in the statement of activities as well as the statement of functional expense as "costs of direct benefits to donors".
+Direct costs of \$262,163 are the special event cost of facilities, food and entertainment that are presented in the statement of activities as well as the statement of functional expense as "costs of direct benefits to donors".
 The costs of all other events have been presented as functional expenses in the fund-raising category because the services to participants and complementary items considered benefits to donors ("quid pro quo") associated with attendance at the fund-raising events are considered "de minimus" or have an insignificant value to the donor.
-Joint costs of approximately \$12,053 for printing, supplies and etc. has been allocated from fund raising costs to programs marketing and promotion.
+Joint costs of approximately \$22,647 for printing, supplies, etc. have been allocated from fund raising costs to programs marketing and promotion.